whit2333/BETAG4/README.md

 Installation
 ------------

-Note the GNUmake build is obsolete.
+Note the GNU make build is obsolete.
 Use cmake instead.